-PGE generates revenues and cash flows primarily from the sale and distribution of electricity to its retail customers in Oregon.
+PGE generates revenues and cash flows primarily from the sale and distribution of electricity to its retail customers.
 The impact of seasonal weather conditions on demand for electricity can cause the Company's revenues, cash flows, and income from operations to fluctuate from period to period.
-Historically, PGE had experienced its highest MWa deliveries and retail energy sales during the winter heating season and recorded its current winter peak load in December 2022.
-Summer peak deliveries have continued to exceed those of the winter months for several years, generally resulting from air conditioning demand and the trend toward a warmer overall climate.
-During the summer of 2023, demand reached a new all-time high, surpassing the previous mark, which was set in 2021.
+Summer peak deliveries have continued to exceed those of the winter months for nearly ten years, generally resulting from growing air conditioning demand and the trend toward a warmer overall climate.
+In August 2023, demand reached a new all-time high, surpassing the previous mark, which was set in summer 2021.
+Historically, PGE had experienced its highest average megawatt deliveries and retail energy sales during the winter heating season and recorded its current winter peak load in December 2022.
 For further information regarding seasonal fluctuations, see "Seasonality" in the Customers and Revenues section in Item 1.-"Business."
 Retail customer price changes and customer usage patterns, which can be affected by the economy, also have an effect on revenues.
 Wholesale power availability and price, hydro and wind generation, and fuel costs for thermal plants can also affect income from operations.
-PGE has taken measures to enhance the availability of supply chain-constrained items that are needed to serve new and existing customers, such as advance ordering of critical materials, pre-securing manufacturing capacity with strategic partners, and evaluating availability with established and new suppliers.
-PGE has also taken measures to help mitigate cost increases through long term agreements, supplier engagement and expanding the supply base.
+PGE has taken measures to enhance the availability of supply chain-constrained items that are needed to serve new and existing customers, such as securing inventory of critical materials to improve reliability, reserving manufacturing capacity with strategic partners, and evaluating availability with established and new suppliers.
+PGE's materials and supplies forecasting process is designed to secure materials availability as well as help mitigate cost increases through long-term agreements, supplier engagement, and expanding the supply base.

-Customers and demand-The following tables present total energy deliveries and the average number of retail customers by type for 2023 and 2022.
+Customers and demand-The following tables present total energy deliveries and the average number of retail customers by type for 2024 and 2023.

-Energy deliveries (MWh in thousands) 2023 2022 % Increase/ (Decrease)
+Energy deliveries (MWh in thousands) 2024 2023 % Increase/ (Decrease)

 Retail:

-Residential 7,952 8,088 (1.7)%
+Residential 7,732 7,952 (2.8)%

-Commercial (PGE sales only) 6,601 6,650 (0.7)
+Commercial (PGE sales only) 6,509 6,601 (1.4)

-Direct Access 577 548 5.3
+Direct Access 515 577 (10.7)

-Total Commercial 7,178 7,198 (0.3)
+Total Commercial 7,024 7,178 (2.1)

-Industrial (PGE sales only) 4,578 4,167 9.9
+Industrial (PGE sales only) 5,032 4,578 9.9

-Direct Access 1,715 1,778 (3.5)
+Direct Access 1,909 1,715 11.3

-Total Industrial 6,293 5,945 5.9
+Total Industrial 6,941 6,293 10.3

-Total (PGE sales only) 19,131 18,905 1.2
+Total (PGE sales only) 19,273 19,131 0.7

-Total Direct Access 2,292 2,326 (1.5)
+Total Direct Access 2,424 2,292 5.8

-Total retail energy deliveries 21,423 21,231 0.9 %
+Total retail energy deliveries 21,697 21,423 1.3

-Wholesale energy deliveries 6,950 6,000 15.8
+Wholesale energy deliveries 9,722 6,950 39.9

-Total energy deliveries 28,373 27,231 4.2 %
+Total energy deliveries 31,419 28,373 10.7

-% Increase/

-Average number of retail customers 2023 2022 % Increase/ (Decrease)
+Average number of retail customers 2024 2023 % Increase/ (Decrease)

-Residential 815,920 88 % 809,573 88 % 0.8 %
+Residential 829,721 88 % 815,920 88 % 1.7 %

-Commercial 112,204 12 112,127 12 0.1
+Commercial 113,518 12 112,204 12 1.2

-Industrial 196 - 192 - 2.1
+Industrial 208 - 196 - 6.1

-Direct access 540 - 552 (2.2)
+Direct access 497 - 540 - (8.0)

-Total 928,860 100 % 922,444 100 % 0.7 %
+Total 943,944 100 % 928,860 100 % 1.6

-In 2023, retail energy deliveries increased 0.9% from 2022, with increases in demand from industrial customers outweighing the decreases seen in the residential and commercial classes.
+In 2024, retail energy deliveries increased 1.3% from 2023, with increases in demand from industrial customers outweighing the decreases seen in the residential and commercial classes.
 The industrial class has experienced an increase in energy deliveries, due primarily to continued growth in the high-tech and digital services sectors.
-Compared to the prior year, weather had a negative impact on deliveries, as warm weather in the fourth quarter more than offset cooler temperatures early in the year.
-In 2022, PGE began to see decreases in average residential usage on a weather-adjusted, year over year basis, however expects that the shift that has occurred with respect to hybrid work schedules will have lasting impacts on average usage.
+Compared to the prior year, weather had a negative impact on deliveries.
+The first quarter of 2023 was unseasonably cold, whereas the same period of 2024 was mild, as was the fourth quarter of 2024.
+Normally, the first and fourth quarters have the highest demand for heating.